influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withOutputDefinitionsMixin(outputDefinitions)
 ```

-Defines the output hosts that will be referenced later on.
-For more information on these properties see, xref:type-JmxTransOutputDefinitionTemplate-reference[`JmxTransOutputDefinitionTemplate` schema reference].
+"Defines the output hosts that will be referenced later on.
+For more information on these properties see, xref:type-JmxTransOutputDefinitionTemplate-reference[`JmxTransOutputDefinitionTemplate` schema reference]."

 **Note:** This function appends passed data to existing values

 ## obj spec.jmxTrans.resources

-CPU and memory resources to reserve.
+"CPU and memory resources to reserve."

 ### fn spec.jmxTrans.resources.withLimits